top of page

 What will students learn in Year 8?

 Thematically organised around ‘The Gothic’, Year 8 is about understanding others better, with students again exploring a Big Idea: As we face our fears, we begin to understand others better.
 The journey begins with a focus on works of fiction, including the work of Charles Dickens and Bram Stoker.
 Two short stories are additionally studied to support students’ appreciation of whole texts.
 Students consolidate the elements of good English writing, with a particular focus on descriptive writing.
 Alongside their studies, students read Philip Pullman’s The Ruby in the Smoke for pleasure.
-After this, students complete a Shakespeare study based on Macbeth, culminating in a short drama piece written and performed by the students; also in this term, students dip into gothic poems by poets including Charles Causley and Brian Patten.
+After this, students complete a Shakespeare study based on The Tempest, culminating in a short drama piece written and performed by the students; also in this term, students dip into gothic poems by poets including Charles Causley and Brian Patten.
 Wrapping up the year, Year 8 renew their study of non-fiction writing and rhetoric, which is accompanied by a reading of Anne Frank’s The Diary of a Young Girl; Phillip Pullman’s Frankenstein adds a final piece of gothic drama to the year!
 SPaG, and creative and transactional writing are again a focus throughout the year to support the students’ studies, with a particular emphasis on structuring content for optimal effect.

 Content